reportportal/client-javascript/README.md

 #ReportPortal js client
-This is ALPHA version.
  It works fine, but public API could be changed.

 Library used only for implementors of custom listeners for ReportPortal.